IBM-Bluemix-Docs/wh-iml/developer-overview.md

 SDKs are available for the {{site.data.keyword.wh-iml_short}}  service to simply application development.  {{site.data.keyword.ibmwatson}} SDKs are available for many popular programming languages and platforms.

-For a complete lis of SDKs and GitHub links see
+For a complete list of SDKs and GitHub links see [SDKs](/docs/services/wh-iml?topic=wh-iml-sdks).
 For detailed information about all {{site.data.keyword.wh-iml_short}}  server methods see the API reference.